-- issues known and fairly disclosed;

-- changes in law;

-- · liabilities provisioned in accounts; and

-- actions which have been agreed in writing with the purchaser.
+- · liabilities provisioned in accounts; and - actions which have been agreed in writing with the purchaser.

-If a warranties and indemnities (W&I) insurance is contracted, however, these limitations will necessarily be different (ie, wherein the buyer acknowledges that it will not make a claim under the acquisition agreement and that limits to claim for breach of warranties will be made to the insurance company under the terms of the insurance policy, which in turn also includes its own limitations).
+If warranties and indemnities (W&I) insurance is contracted, however, these limitations will necessarily be different (ie, in that the buyer acknowledges that it will not make a claim under the acquisition agreement and that limits to a claim for breach of warranties will be made to the insurance company under the terms of the insurance policy, which in turn also includes its own limitations).